SwiftERM Hyper-personalisation for ecommerce email marketing

 Predictive Analysis

 It’s required when AI and big data join forces to help predict outcomes in complicated circumstances.
 This method involves special software.
-It’s vital for planning and anticipating the next stage without risks for the business.
+It’s vital for planning and anticipating the next stage without risks to the business.

 For example, you create a strategy for email marketing.
-Based on one of the types of data analysis in ecommerce, you predict how many people will open the letter, click on the link, etc. Your next email marketing will be more targeted and will bring a higher number of potential buyers greater return, reduce returned goods, stop churn, build loyalty and increase customer lifetime value.
+Based on one of the types of data analysis in ecommerce, you predict how many people will open the letter, click on the link, etc. Your next email marketing will be more targeted and will bring a higher number of potential buyers greater returns, reduce returned goods, stop churn, build loyalty and increase customer lifetime value.

 Ecommerce applications of prescriptive analysis: